SakshathkGowda/Summer_olympics-analysis/README.md

 # Summer_olympics-analysis
-This repository is based on analysis of summer Olympics,
+This repository is based on analysis of summer Olympics.